gnebbia/vim_notes/README.md

 ## Ex Commands

 * `q/` "opens the command line window with history of searches
+* `q?` "opens the command line window with history of searches
 * `q:` "opens the command line window with history of Ex commands
 * `c-f` "swtich from command line mode to the command line window
 * `@:` "recall last ex command